Archive for the ‘Thunderclap Newman’ Category

 Not enough people seem to appreciate Thunderclap Newman.

 For such a British sound, they surprisingly had a pretty big US hit with ‘Something In The Air’.
 It, and their album HOLLYWOOD DREAM, were produced by Pete Townshend.
-Word is they were a studio concoction put together by Pete to help John ‘Speedy’ Keen, a roadie for The Who.
-Speedy Keen had indeed quite a talent for songwriting (doing just that for all but one song on the LP) and playing.
+Word is they were a studio concoction he put together to help John ‘Speedy’ Keen, a roadie for The Who.
+Speedy Keen had indeed quite a talent for songwriting, doing just that for all but one song on the LP.
 He later released two solo albums, as well as some great singles including ‘Bad Boys’, a reggae style Chris Blackwell produced favorite of mine.

 This track though, was the followup to ‘Something In The Air’.
-A 9:40 version of ‘Accidents’ can be found on the album, complete with kitchen sink psychedelics during a loooong middle part, but it’s the 7″ version that out-Englishes the Englishness of ‘Something In The Air’, if you can believe that.
-If not, just listen, Yes, heaven on earth.
+A 9:40 version of ‘Accidents’ can be found on the album, complete with kitchen sink psychedelics during a long middle part, but it’s the 7″ version that out-Englishes the Englishness of ‘Something In The Air’, if you can believe that.
+If not, just listen.

-Guitarist Jimmy McCulloch was noticeably great – his intertwining parts here (every song actually) are hugely melodic and make all Thunderclap Newman’s songs a little more special.
+Guitarist Jimmy McCulloch was noticeably great.
+His intertwining parts here, and on every song, are hugely melodic and make all Thunderclap Newman’s material a little more special.

 He later joined Stone The Crows and a very obscure band called Blue.
-They actually scored a minor hit, ‘Capture Your Heart’, when signed to Elton John’s Rocket label, but previously had two albums on RSO, the first of which included the single ‘Little Jody’, an absolutely perfect, must own pop record, made even more perfect by Jimmy’s playing.
+They actually scored a minor hit, ‘Capture Your Heart’, when signed to Elton John’s Rocket label once he had departed, but previously had two albums on RSO, the first of which included the single ‘Little Jody’, an absolutely perfect, must own pop record, made even more perfect by his playing.

 I’m posting the mono single version of ‘Accidents’ here.
 A stereo version can be found on the cd reissue of that infamous HOLLYWOOD DREAM album, but for some reason they left off the mono.
 Sloppy….